-As the CoVid-19 coronavirus brings the world to its knees, we're seeing many of our clients be impacted.
+As the novel coronavirus brings the world to its knees, we're seeing many of our clients be impacted.
 It seems no industry is immune, but the events industry in particular is suffering—conferences, workshops, and other large gatherings of people are being forced to cancel, which is devastating for event organisers, speakers, and attendees.
 Perhaps it's affected your company as well?

 Debbie, one of our remote scribes, remotely captures an event on her iPad.